-If you would have told two years ago that I would be writing an article about how I secured a great job though the power of positive thinking, I would have laughed, probably.
+If you would have told two years ago that I would be writing an article about how I secured a great job through the power of positive thinking, I would have laughed, probably.
 I was in a real slump, and all I could think about was finding some work.
 I was confident I could snap out of my perpetual bad mood if only I could get hired, and feel more secure about my career.
 But I found out it actually works the other way around.

 It wasn’t the job that was going to make me happy.
 My negative attitude kept me from landing my dream job.
 Once I managed to sort that out, everything else just fell into place.
 I imagine everyone knows about the great things positive thinking can do for you.
 You probably know some of these things from your own experience.